andreasjansson/docker-hello/README.md

 hello
 =====

-Dummy service that responds with an arbitrary message on an arbitrary TCP port.
+Dummy HTTP service that responds with a message.

 Environment variables
 ---------------------